vickeywahi/gpu-finder-gcp/README.md

 ## Clean Up
 There is a `delete_instance` function in the script that will delete the instances passed in the `instance_details` parameter.
 Please be mindful of cleaning up instances with GPUs attached when these are no longer needed.

+## Acknowledgements

+This project is based on the `gpu-finder` script by doitintl: [https://github.com/doitintl/gpu-finder](https://github.com/doitintl/gpu-finder)

+Many thanks to the contributors for their valuable work!